bkmo/webapp-manager/README.md

 How to add extensions in Firefox (AdBlock etc.)?
 ------------------------------------------------

-NOTE: Firefox comes with uBlock and Dark Reader pre-added and enabled.
+NOTE: Firefox comes with uBlock and Dark Reader pre-added and
+      uBlock Origen enabled.
-      Use the hamburger menu on the right of the dropdown Nav Bar or the below method to disable them.
+      Use the hamburger menu on the right of the dropdown Nav Bar or the below method to enable/disable them.

+With Nav Bar ON you can go to Hamburger menu Addons and Themes

+With Navbar OFF
 Press and release the <kbd>Alt</kbd> key to show the main menubar.
 You can then reach the `Add-Ons` from the `Tool` menu.

 How to add extensions in Chromium based browsers (AdBlock etc.)?